tedpearson/ForecastMetrics/README.md

     - This is why visualcrossing is a supported source, because their free tier supports 250 forecasts/day.
 - I also considered Low-cost APIs.
-    - Theglobalweather is a pay-as-you-go api that you only pay a fraction of a cent per call, which is much better than paying tens or hundreds of US dollars a month.
+    - ~~Theglobalweather is a pay-as-you-go api that you only pay a fraction of a cent per call, which is much better than paying tens or hundreds of US dollars a month.~~ Appears to have shut down as of December 2021.

 [release]: https://github.com/tedpearson/weather2influxdb/releases
 [config-example]: https://github.com/tedpearson/weather2influxdb/blob/master/config/weather2influxdb.example.yaml